danielisacc/danielisacc/README.md

     - A registration page with an animated real time password validator and email confirmation using PHPMailer
     - A password recovery page using PHPMailer
     - A parent portal for parents to view and edit student information
-- Mars Weather REST API and Website Application (Python, Matplotlib, Pandas, SQLite, Flask, Requests, Documentation)
+- <b>[Mars Weather REST API and Website Application](https://github.com/danielisacc/MarsWeatherAPI) (Python, Matplotlib, Pandas, SQLite, Flask, Requests, Documentation)</b>
   - Generated professional documentation to help others use my project
   - Project uses Dependency Injection, Inheritance, and Object Oriented Standards for flexibility and expandibility
   - Features...